lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Missionary work is challenging.
 Physical, mental, and emotional demands can be stressful.
 Missionaries often work in unfamiliar conditions.
 Health may be affected by a change in diet, climate, or living conditions.
 The missionary schedule is also demanding.
 (See Alma 17:5; 26:27–28, 30.)

 Young teaching missionaries must be committed and physically, mentally, and emotionally able to work the full missionary schedule.
 (See Missionary Standards for Disciples of Jesus Christ [2019], 2.4.)

+Young service missionaries work a schedule customized to the full extent of their talents, skills, and capacities.

 Prospective missionaries prepare to serve by strengthening their physical, mental, and emotional health.
 They also work to develop resiliency and self-